Cauchy Random Features for Operator Learning in Sobolev Space: Introduction

-In this paper, we propose a novel random feature operator learning method.
+In this paper, we propose a novel random features based operator learning method.
 We use the random Fourier features \cite{Rahimi2007RFM} and randomly generate features from a known probability distribution to approximate the solution operator.
 We provide the theoretical guarantees and experimental validation of our proposed method.
-Our contributions are summarized below. \begin{itemize} \item {\bf Random Feature Method for Operator Learning.} Motivated by the kernel-based framework in \cite{BATLLE2024kernel}, we propose an operator learning framework using random feature method.
-In Section \ref{Sec:framework}, we introduce the random feature model and present the operator learning framework.
-We consider the random Fourier feature map for all problems.
-Our method uses function values to train a model and does not require the samples in the frequency domain, which is much easier to compute. \item {\bf Error Analysis.} We derive an error bound for proposed approach in Section \ref{Sec:Operator}.
+Our contributions are summarized below. \begin{itemize} \item {\bf Random Feature Method for Operator Learning.} We follow the existing operator learning framework in \cite{MHASKAR2023local, BATLLE2024kernel, Liu2025generalization}.
+Rather than using neural networks or kernel methods, we introduce the random features method for the operator learning problem addressing one of the open problems in \cite{BATLLE2024kernel}. \item {\bf Error Analysis.} We derive an error bound for proposed approach in Section \ref{Sec:Operator}.
 Our error analysis relies on the generalization error of random feature model for function approximation (Section \ref{Sec:RF}), which has been of recent interest as well, see \cite{Li2018TowardsAU, richardson2024srmd, HASHEMI2023generalization, chen2024conditioning, liu2023random, saha2023harfe, xie2022shrimp, chen2022concentration, Rudi2017generalizationRFM, MEI2022RFM,Rahimi2008Uniform}.
 We consider the overparametrized setting (the number of random features $N$ is larger than the number of training samples $m$) and the min-norm interpolation problem (or the ridgeless limit as the regularization parameter $\lambda\to0^+$).
 Our analysis depends on the condition number of random feature matrix, which is similar as the theoretical results in \cite{chen2024conditioning}.
 To better match the expected smoothness of the solutions, we propose Cauchy random features which lead to mixed Sobolev spaces. \item {\bf Improved Numerical Performance.} In Section \ref{Sec:experiment}, we compare our method with kernel based method and neural operator methods empirically.
-Numerical experiments on benchmark PDE problems show several advantages of our method: 1) our method is easy to implement, 2) expensive computational resources are not required, 3) the training time is reduced significantly, and 4) it is competitive in terms of test-accuracy. \end{itemize} The paper is organized as follows.
+Numerical experiments on benchmark PDE problems show several advantages of our method: 1) our method is easy to implement, 2) expensive computational resources are not required, 3) the training involves solving several convex optimization problems (in parallel) which significantly reduces the training time, and 4) it is competitive in terms of test-accuracy. \end{itemize} The paper is organized as follows.
 In Section \ref{Sec:framework}, we introduce the proposed random feature operator learning method.
 Then, we prove the generalization error bounds of the random feature method for function learning in Section \ref{Sec:RF}.
 Using the obtained error bounds in section \ref{Sec:RF}, we derive generalization error bounds for random feature operator learning in Section \ref{Sec:Operator}.
 Lastly, Section \ref{Sec:experiment} presents the numerical results and comparisons.